jdevfullstack-tutorials/page-metrics/README.md

 Then I discovered HITS service to simply count the visitors of your page or repo.
-Every page hit will be counted and the best thing is you can embed that in your page or repo README file.
+Every page hit will be counted and the best thing is you can embed that on your page or repo README file.

 Visit the site: <https://hits.seeyoufarm.com/>